-There’s nothing more irritating in the morning than booting up your computer and having to wait for updates to finish applying before getting to work.
-Sure, it gives you a chance to settle down, make a cup of coffee, and catch up with your co-workers, but there are other productive ways to spend your technology-related downtime.
+There’s nothing more irritating in the morning than booting up your computer.
+Then, having to wait for updates to finish applying before getting to work.
+Sure, it gives you a chance to settle down, make a cup of coffee, and catch up with your co-workers.
+However, there are other productive ways to spend your technology-related downtime.

 Here is how you can be productive even when your computer seems to be making it impossible.

 If you have trouble staying organized, you can use the time your computer takes to boot up to reflect on what needs to be done throughout the next eight hours.
 Write down your tasks and outline what needs to be done for them.
 Take a moment to map out how you want your day to go.
 Having something like this in front of you means that your mind is clear of confusion.
 Then, you’ll be able to focus when your device is ready for use.

 Tidy Up During Downtime